-On June 26, the U.S. House passed H.R.
+Last week, the U.S. House passed H.R.
 2454, the American Clean Energy and Security Act, by a vote of 219 to 212 (8 Republicans supported the bill, and 44 Democrats voted against it).
 While elements of the legislation could create jobs by inducing demand for energy efficiency improvements to buildings and alternative energy generation, no one is certain of the true impact on the economy.
 AGC believes that the bill goes too far too fast and that Congress has not adequately mitigated the impacts.

-Policy makers have acknowledged that the "cap and trade" program in the bill would increase electricity costs with varying regional effects.
+Policymakers have acknowledged that the “cap and trade” program in the bill would increase electricity costs with varying regional effects.
 A climate change cap and trade bill would significantly increase the cost of energy used in producing construction materials and powering construction equipment.
-The bill also includes provisions giving free rein to the U.S. Environmental Protection Agency to regulate small stationary emitters and to implement standards for a variety of mobile sources used in construction-including new heavy duty trucks and off-road equipment.
+The bill also includes provisions giving free reign to the U.S. Environmental Protection Agency to regulate small stationary emitters and to implement standards for a variety of mobile sources used in construction—including new heavy duty trucks and off-road equipment.
 The increased costs and new regulations would ultimately decrease demand for construction at a time when the U.S. economy can least afford it, especially when one in every five unemployed workers is a construction worker.